MikeBeas/switchblade/README.md

 - `deleted`: Boolean value indicating whether the shortcut has been deleted.
 - `required`: Boolean value indicating whether the shortcut is a required update.
 The UpdateKit API can return this value to clients checking for updates, and they can use it to determine if they should allow the end user to skip the version or not.
 - `prerelease`: Boolean value indicating whether the shortcut is an alpha/beta/release candidate/other prerelease version.
 This is determined automatically based on whether the version number contains a `-`.

+# Postman Collection

+A Postman collection is available in this repo.
+Import `SwitchbladePostmanCollection.json` to get started.
+All APIs are documented with descriptions, all available query parameters, body parameters, authorization headers, and more.

+To setup the Postman collection, add a new environment to Postman with the following variables:

+- `username`: Your Switchblade username.
+- `password`: Your Switchblade password.
+- `token`: This will be populated automatically for you.
+You can leave it blank.
+- `host`: The domain of your Switchblade server (no trailing slash).

+When you use the login endpoint, the tests setup in Postman will automatically save the token from the response into your environment variables for use in other requests.

 # Available Endpoints